Home Menu Mail Search

 Astrology - Is it for real?

-Do all the planets in the solar system conveniently align themselves to reveal who would be your best soulmate?
-Do you actually believe that?
+But here’s a question: Do celestial bodies - planets, moons, stars, etc. - conveniently align themselves to reveal who would be your best soulmate?

 Let's look at some fundamental flaws: